PTUA logo

 Fact: While it's true that engines get steadily better at using fuel, people have responded by buying more fuel-hungry cars.
 As a result, the average efficiency of the Australian vehicle fleet has not changed significantly since figures were first collected in 1963.

 Hopes that car use will become more sustainable through better fuel economy are widespread, and often exploited for political advantage.
-In 2007, for example, State Treasurer John Brumby used this myth to defend cuts to stamp duty on large new cars:
+In 2007, for example, then State Treasurer John Brumby used this myth to defend cuts to stamp duty on large new cars:

 I think it is generally accepted that newer cars are certainly much cleaner, as I said, much safer and generally more fuel efficient - not all of them, but generally more fuel efficient....
 I certainly believe that there will be very positive environmental benefits from getting people out of old [cars].... and getting them into new cars.

----John Brumby, Victorian Hansard, May 2007
+—John Brumby, Victorian Hansard, May 2007

 Such hopes have been likened to walking down an 'up' escalator.
 Even if vehicles become on the whole more fuel efficient, motorists can be expected to respond much as they would to a drop in petrol prices: by driving further and more often.

 However, there is little indication that the cars we actually drive are becoming any more fuel efficient.
 In Britain, the Royal Commission on Environmental Pollution found that, while the fuel economy of new British cars improved during the oil shock of the late 1970s and early 1980s, fuel economy has actually worsened since then.
+The official figures for Australia tell a similar story.

-Australian figures for fuel economy tell a similar story.
-For some decades, the Australian Bureau of Statistics has conducted a Survey of Motor Vehicle Usage, which estimates the average fuel consumption of all Australian passenger vehicles on the road.
-This figure has hovered slightly above or below 12 litres per 100 km over the entire period for which data have been collected.
-The most recent available figure (from 2006) of 11.4 litres/100km is identical to the very first figure collected over four decades earlier!
+For many decades, the Australian Bureau of Statistics has conducted a Survey of Motor Vehicle Usage, which estimates the average fuel consumption of all Australian passenger vehicles on the road.
+This figure has hovered between about 11 and 12 litres per 100 km over the entire period for which data have been collected.
+The 2020 figure of 11.1 litres/100km, while among the lowest recorded, is only 12% less than the highest recorded figure of 12.6 l/100km in the 1970s, and barely lower than the very first figure of 11.4 l/100km collected in 1963, nearly half a century earlier!

 YearAverage fuel efficiency (passenger vehicles)